Wages and employment rights

 Employment contract

 According to collective agreements, you have the right to be given a written employment contract.
-A written employment contract is important and should include the following information: Full name of employee and employer, place of work, employment rate, job title and job description, salary, pension fund, collective agreement and union membership.
+A written employment contract is an important document and should include the following information: full name of employee and employer, place of work, employment rate, job title and job description, salary, pension fund, applicable collective agreement, and union membership.

-Employers are obliged to keep track of employees' working hours using a time recording system, and employees must have the option of accessing their time records 12 months back.
+Employers are obliged to keep track of employees' working hours using a time-recording system, and employees should have the option to access their time records for the past 12 months.

 However, it is a good rule to keep good records of all hours worked yourself.
-If a dispute arises between you and your employer regarding hours worked, seek help Efling , as having reliable and well-recorded information about your working hours can make a difference.
+If a dispute arises between you and your employer regarding hours worked, seek assistance from Efling, as having reliable and well-recorded information about your working hours can make all the difference.

 Payslips